andrasq/node-qcache/README.md

 return the count of items stored under `key`

+### keys( )

+return the currently tracked cache keys, including keys that may be expired or been deleted.

 Change Log
 ----------

+- 0.8.0 - `keys` method on TtlCache, LruCache, MultiValueCache, test with newer `qnit`
 - 0.7.2 - faster LruCache
 - 0.7.1 - LruCache much faster rewrite, fix LruCache1 count
 - 0.6.2 - improve lrucache tests